 GCP imitates the major functionality that exists over a hardware bus between a CPU and a peripheral interface chip.
 It can read and write parameters, either directly to and from registers or with higher layer data structures.
-It can reset the device, power it up, or power it down.
 The device can send the equivalent of a hardware interrupt with the Notify command.
 GCP allows chips that were previously embedded to be located across a network interface such as Ethernet.